lagarrueal/tts-exercises/7_ossian_aws/README.md

 To work on Icelandic data we have to import an Icelandic recipe.
 What you need for that is located under `./data`.
 1. Add `./data/is_nn.cfg` to the `recipes/` directory in Ossian.
 2. Add `./data/ipa2sampa.py` to the `scripts/utils` directory in Ossian.
 3. Add `./data/Lexicon.py` to `scripts/processors/lexicon.py` in Ossian.
-Put it somewhere after the import statements.
 4. Add the code from `./data/ice_tokeniser.py` to `scripts.processors/Tokenisers.py` in Ossian.
 Put it somewhere after the import statements.

 # Adding your Icelandic dataset.